-- Genesys 8.0 Security Deployment Guide, which describes the security features provided by Genesys software and provides detailed instructions on deploying the features. - Genesys Technical Publications Glossary, which ships on the Genesys Documentation Library DVD and which provides a comprehensive list of
+• Genesys 8.1 Security Deployment Guide, which describes the security features provided by Genesys software and provides detailed instructions on deploying the features.

-- the Genesys and computer-telephony integration (CTI) terminology and acronyms used in this document. - Genesys Migration Guide, which ships on the Genesys Documentation Library DVD, and which provides documented migration strategies for Genesys product releases.
-Contact Genesys Technical Support for more information. - Release Notes and Product Advisories for this product, which are available on the Genesys Technical Support website at http://qenesyslab.com/support.
+- Genesys Technical Publications Glossary, which ships on the Genesys Documentation Library DVD and which provides a comprehensive list of the Genesys and computer-telephony integration (CTI) terminology and acronyms used in this document. - Genesys Migration Guide, which ships on the Genesys Documentation Library DVD, and which provides documented migration strategies for Genesys product releases.
+Contact Genesys Technical Support for more information.